-NOTE: Students will be required to take the AP Exam in the spring with the district covering the test registration.
-Students receiving a 3, 4, or 5 on the exam will be reimbursed the \$65 test fee.
+NOTE: Students will be required to take the AP Exam in the spring with the district covering the test registration and the fees associated with taking the Exam.

 ART

 Courses in this department meet the fine arts requirements for unconditional admission to state universities in Ohio.